AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 An instance of a Globus Connector configured to access a storage system using specified policies (valid IDPs, path restrictions, etc.).

 ##### Collection
 A logical construct that allows a user to access data via the Globus service (constrained by the underlying Storage Gateway).
-One could think of this as a “projection” of part or all of a storage system via the Globus service.
+One could think of this as a "projection" of part or all of a storage system via the Globus service.

 ##### UUID
 A Universally Unique Identifier (UUID) is a 128-bit label used for information in computer systems.
 The term Globally Unique Identifier (GUID) is also used, mostly in Microsoft systems.
 Every Globus entity is assigned a UUID, which looks like the following: